hougasian/actions-test-repo/README.md

   - changed to `if: github.event.pull_request.merged == true`
   - job no longer shows as running on initial pr
   - didn't merge to master
 - replaced alll branch types
   - types: [opened, synchronize, reopened, closed]
+  - skipping correctly on development
+  - did not run on merge
+- removed merged === true
+  - types: [closed]